Kazhdan-Laumon Category O, Braverman-Kazhdan Schwartz space, and the semi-infinite flag variety: Kazhdan-Laumon categories and Lusztig's module

 while $J_e(\eta([j_{z!*}(\mathrm{IC}_w)])) = J_e(\theta_{z^{-1}}(A_w^\sharp))$.
 Since $\pi \circ \eta = \eta'$ and it is easy to check that $J_e$ is zero on any objects in the kernel of $\pi$ by the definition of $\overline{M}_{d,q}^0$, it is enough to show that

 In the case where $z \in P(w)$, we know by the proof of Lemma \ref{lem:etaprime} that $\theta_z(A_w^\sharp) = A_w^\sharp$, so this reduces to showing $J_e(A_w^\sharp) = [\mathrm{IC}_w]$.
-By the Kazhdan-Lusztig conjectures, formula (1.5.b) in \cite{KL1} holds, and so our claim follows from the remark following 13.10 in \cite{L1} combined with 11.19 of loc. cit. (for $\epsilon = 0$).
+By the Kazhdan-Lusztig conjectures, formula (1.5.b) in \cite{KL1} holds, and so our claim follows from the remark following 13.10 in \cite{L1} combined with 11.19 of loc.\ cit. (for $\epsilon = 0$), c.f.\ 11.15 of \cite{L}.

 On the other hand, if $z \not\in P(w)$, then $\theta_{z^{-1}}(A_w^\sharp) = (z^{-1}*A_w)^\sharp$.
 It is easy to see that if $a * A_w \neq A_w$ for $a, w \in W$, then $a * A_w$ is not dominated by any alcove in $\{A_{w'}\}_{w' \in W}$ under the partial ordering of alcoves given in \cite{L1}.
 As a result, we cannot have any of the alcoves in $\{A_{w'}\}_{w' \in W}$ occurring with nonzero coefficient in $(z * A_w)^\sharp$, and so $J_e(\theta_{z^{-1}}(A_w^\sharp)) = 0$ in this case, as desired. \end{proof}